jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   - **kaitiakitanga** has the meaning set out in section 2(1) of the Resource Management Act 1991
   - **lake** means a lake (as defined in section 2(1) of the Resource Management Act 1991) that has a bed that exceeds 8 hectares in area
   - **land decision** means a decision under this Act on whether or not to consent to an overseas investment in sensitive land
+  - **large rental development test** means the test set out in clause 11A of Schedule 2
   - **LINZ** means Land Information New Zealand
   - **listed issuer** —where terms used in this definition have the same meanings as in the Financial Markets Conduct Act 2013
     (a) means a person that is a party to a listing agreement with a licensed market operator in relation to a licensed market (and includes a licensed market operator that has financial products quoted on its own licensed market); but